 This article describes how to provision a Kafka Connect cluster using the Instaclustr Console.
-For information on how to provision an Apache Kafka Cluster via the Instaclustr Provisioning API, see this page: Instaclustr Provisioning API
+For information on how to provision an Apache Kafka Connect Cluster via the Instaclustr Provisioning API, see this page: Instaclustr Provisioning API

-- The Summary section displays a brief summary of your cluster configurations and pricing details.
-Click the Terms and Conditions link to open the Instaclustr Terms and Conditions and other policy documents.
+The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
-Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start creating the cluster.
+Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.